ReynkeDeVos/Hiking-PSD/README.md

 Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces.
 It's included in this setup for a more efficient and flexible styling approach.

+## Deployment

+The site is deployed and can be accessed at [https://hikingisfun.netlify.app/](https://hikingisfun.netlify.app/)

 Feel free to explore the code and see how we approached the challenge of recreating the web template.